-Having said this, there are some public beaches although if you are visiting the Dead Sea as a once in a lifetime experience, it is worth paying a small amount to get the best possible experience while visiting.
+Having said this, there are some public beaches.
+But if you’re visiting the Dead Sea as a bucket-list destination, it’s well worth paying a small amount to get the best possible experience while visiting.

 Here are the best Dead Sea beaches (from north to south):

 Kibbutz Kalia operates the northern-most beach at the Dead Sea.
-It features great facilities including a bar (perhaps the lowest in the world), a restaurant, gift shop, pool, change room facilities, towel rental and is friendly for all ages.
-The sea has natural mud which is there for visitors to immerse themselves in.
+It features great facilities, including a bar (perhaps the lowest in the world), restaurant, gift shop, pool, changing room facilities, and towel rental.
+Kalia is friendly for all ages, and the sea has natural mud which is there for visitors to immerse themselves in.
 Don’t miss the 360-degree view over the desert.
 Kalia is just a 25-minute drive from Jerusalem

 Typical visitor: International tourists

 Best if you want a conservative and unsurprising Dead Sea beach.

 Just south of Kalia Beach is Biankini Beach, a Moroccan-style oasis and holiday resort.
-Besides the beach, Biankini has a big Moroccan restaurant and some accommodation options.
-It’s a very unique place which you’ll either love or hate.
-During Israeli holiday periods, Biankini can get very busy, but in the off-peak times, it is a fun and interesting Dead Sea experience.
+Besides the beach, Biankini has a traditional Moroccan restaurant and accommodation options.
+During Israeli holiday periods, keep in mind that Biankini can get very busy, but in the off-peak times it’s a fun and unique Dead Sea experience.